 Welcome to the Conductive Education Center of Metro Detroit (CECMD)

 Let me tell you how Conductive Education Center of Metro Detroit came to be what it is today.
-The founding parents of CECMD began this process in June of 1999, after participating in an experimental program at Oakland University.
+The founding parents of CECMD began this process in June of 1999, after participating in a 5 week research study at Oakland University.
 They found that each of their children benefited greatly from this type of therapy.
 Something they hadn’t seen before.
-It was at that point that they decided they could not abandon the concept of Conductive Education (CE).
+It was at that point that they decided they could not abandon the concept of Conductive Education.
 They refused to let the medical insurance companies dictate the amount of therapy their children would receive.
 As a result, these aggressive parents formed the Conductive Education Center of Metro Detroit.
 The children that are greatly benefiting from the CE program are afflicted with Cerebral Palsy and other motor impairments.
 They have all made great strides and continue to do so.

 How does the CE program differ from that of typical therapies you ask?

-One of the things that sets the CE program apart is that it takes place in a group setting.
+One of the things that sets Conductive Education apart from traditional therapy programs, is that it takes place in a group setting.
 It allows the children who deal with the same types of challenges to work and share their successes.
 The children like to cheer each other on, which in turn pushes that child to repeat what they just did since they received so much praise from their peers.
-Rhythmical Intention is also an important role and is something else that sets us apart from typical therapy programs.
+Rhythmical Intention is also important and is something else that sets us apart from typical therapy programs.
 The conductor pairs rhythm with movement and is typically done with music.

 We say it a lot: Repeat, Repeat, Repeat… it helps everyone!